 How Pulmozyme Works

 Cystic fibrosis (CF) often requires several different medicines as part of a treatment routine.
-Not all medicines work the same, so a combination of them may be needed to help you fight CF.
+Not all medicines work the same, so your doctor may prescribe multiple therapies to help you fight CF.

 Watch the video below for more information about the different roles cystic fibrosis treatments play.